bitcraze/crazyradio2-firmware/docs/development/compatible-usb-protocol.md

 This makes the communication with multiple PRX much more efficient!

-Two inline mode exists, one that returns the same information as the regular mode and one that adds received RSSI value for each received packet in the IN endoint header.
+Two inline mode exists, one that returns the same information as the regular mode and one that adds received RSSI value for each received packet in the IN endpoint header.

 |  Mode   values   | Meaning|
 |  --------------- | ----------------------------------------------------------- |